-» 2019 Year in Review and Award Eligibility
+2019 Year in Review and Award Eligibility | Escape Pod

 Mur Lafferty and S.B.
 Divya are also eligible for the Best Editor (Short Form) Hugo Award.
 (Please nominate both on same ballot.)

-A full list of current Escape Pod staff is available here, including our Guest Hosts, Tina Connolly and Alasdair Stuart.
+A list of current Escape Pod staff is available here, including our Guest Hosts, Tina Connolly and Alasdair Stuart.
 We are very proud of our crew and the work we’ve done, and we thank you for joining us in this orbit around the sun.

 — Mur Lafferty & S.B.
 Divya